LOADING ...

 catch up to 'em.
 He could bit in a baby

-And was screamin' and cry'nin'.
+And they was and cry'nin'.

 If had my dog 'em and I take away from 'em.